box/developer.box.com/guides/tooling/postman/quick-start/load-postman-collection.md

 Collection we will also automatically load your API credentials as a Postman environment.

-## Loading a collection and environment
+## Forking a collection and environment

 By clicking the button below you will fork the **Box Postman Collection** into your Postman application.
 In the same click it will also